cafeibit/Azure-Data-Engineering/readme.md

   **Who benefits?**

-  Everyone.
+  *Everyone*.
 Once properly configured, automated testing and deployment can free up your engineering team and enable your data team to push their changes into production.
 For example:

   * Data engineers can easily deploy changes to generate new tables for BI analysts.
   * Data scientists can update models being used in production.